 - How you feel affects how well you remember.
 Ebbinghaus believed that physiological factors, such as stress and sleep, play a significant part in how well we retain information.
 Many people experience this as a vicious cycle – they feel stress, which makes it harder to remember, creating even more stress.
 There's also strong evidence to suggest that sleep can help our brains to sort and store information.

-Ebbinghaus' research dates back to the 1880s.
-However, it is still widely used and highly regarded.
-In 2015, a research team successfully reproduced his findings, and concluded that his methods and theories still hold true today.
+Ebbinghaus's research dates back to the 1880s, but it is still widely used and highly regarded.
+In 2015, a research team successfully reproduced his findings, and concluded that his methods and theories still held true.

 Aside from aging, a number of other physical and mental factors can alter how you think and learn.
 If you're ever worried about a change in your memory, be sure to seek medical advice.

 How to Prevent Forgetting and Boost Your Memory

 It's tempting to think that Ebbinghaus's work paints a bleak picture of learning.
 But it's not all negative.
 In fact, his research highlighted several things that we can do to retain information for longer.
 In this section, we look at four strategies you can use to improve your power of recall:

 The most important discovery Ebbinghaus made was that, by reviewing new information at key moments on the Forgetting Curve, you can reduce the rate at which you forget it!

 This approach is often referred to as "spaced learning" or "distributive practice."
 (See figure 2, below.)